Weinsberg

 Description

 Fascinating remains of the castle complex built on it in the 13th century are still preserved today.
-In recent years, volunteers from the region have put a lot of heart and work into uncovering and preserving the valuable ruins.
+In recent years, volunteers from the region have put a lot of heart and soul into uncovering and preserving the valuable ruins.

 Location

-Waldviertel, near Bärnkopf in the district of Zwettl
+Waldviertel, near Bärnkopf in the Zwettl district

 Hiking tips for the Weinsberg